Monday, September 6, 1982

 Tuesday, September 7, 1982

-Jeff had promised me that he was going to call me this evening, but he never did.
+Jeff had said that he would call me this evening, but he never did.
 I had looked forward to it!
 I wish he wouldn’t say he was going to call and then not do it.

 Wednesday, September 8, 1982

 I left this morning with the lawyer to Utah.
-The lawyer is a 26-year-old single, returned missionary.
-He is super nice and we had a fun time traveling.
-We went through Las Vegas where he bought me lunch.
+The lawyer turned out to be a 26-year-old single, returned missionary.
+He is super nice and not bad looking.
+We had a fun time traveling.
+We went through Las Vegas, where he bought me lunch.
 Las Vegas is very extravagant.
 It was an experience to remember!
 However, it broke my heart to see people sitting there mindlessly putting one coin after another into the slot machines.

-While we traveled, the lawyer let me drive a lot of the way.
+While we were traveling, the lawyer let me drive most of the way.
 Since I don’t have my driver’s license, it’s been good practice for me.

 Tuesday, September 14, 1982

 It’s been a wonderful week visiting with family in Utah.
-It was so good to see everyone again and the week went much too fast.
+It was so good to see everyone again, and the week flew by.

-I’m not sure why I needed to come along on the trip, since I never filled out any papers or did anything with the lawyer but travel back and forth.
+I’m not sure why I needed to come along on the trip, since I never filled out any paperwork or did anything with the lawyer other than travel back and forth.
 But at least I got an unexpected free trip to Utah because of it.

-When I got home Mom said that both Dave and Jeff had called while I was gone and had asked me to call back to let them know when I was home again.
-I called and talked to Dave, but I never called Jeff because he had made me wait all Tuesday in vain for his call.
+When I got home, Mom said Dave and Jeff had called while I was gone and asked me to call back to let them know I was home again.
+I called Dave, but I never called Jeff because he had made me wait all of Tuesday in vain for his call.
 Even though I was dying to talk to him, I thought it would be good for Jeff to wait for my call.

 Wednesday, September 15, 1982

 Dave came by this morning to show me his new car that his Mom had just bought for him.
-Then he asked me if I would go golfing with him tonight.
+Then he asked me to go golfing with him tonight.
 I don’t like golfing, but I said yes anyway because Dave is fun to be with.

 As I was getting ready to go out, Jeff called to see if we could go out tonight.
 I told him I couldn’t.
 Jeff said he would call during the week so we could make plans.

-This evening while I was with Dave, he told me he had missed me while I was gone.
+This evening, while I was with Dave, he told me he had missed me while I was gone.
 Then he said he would always be there for me if I ever needed someone to talk to.
-I wanted to hug him and tell him thanks, but I didn’t want it to be taken the wrong way.
+I wanted to hug him and thank him, but I didn’t want it to be misinterpreted.
 Instead, I just smiled and thanked him for his kindness.
-Dave truly is a sincere friend and I thought whoever marries him is one lucky girl.
+Dave truly is a sincere friend, and I thought whoever marries him is one lucky girl.

 Saturday, September 18, 1982

-When I got home and was about to go to bed, Jeff called and wanted to know if I would go see a movie with him.
+When I got home and was about to go to bed, Jeff called to ask if I would go see a movie with him.
 I responded, “What?
 This late?”
-Jeff said it will be fun, so I went.
-We did have a fun evening togetherlly like Jeff a lot and I wonder if he feels the same way about me.
+Jeff said it would be fun, so I went.
+We did have a fun evening together.
+I like Jeff a lot, and I wonder if he feels the same way about me.

 Saturday, September 25, 1982

 The big day!
-Mom and Ed got married in the temple today.
-While they were getting sealed, Elisabeth and I were brought into a room where we were asked to get dressed in white.
-As we were waiting to get sealed to them, my heart felt very heavy.
-I didn’t mind getting sealed to Ed, but I did not want to get sealed to Mom.
-I know if I was to say something Mom will get upset.
+Mom and Ed got married in the Temple today.
+While they were being sealed, Beth and I were brought into a room and asked to dress in white.
+As we waited to be sealed to them, my heart felt heavy.
+I didn’t mind getting sealed to Ed, but I didn’t want to be sealed to Mom!
+I know if I were to say something, Mom would get upset.
 I felt so trapped!

-As we were waiting a Temple worker asked me to go with her because the Temple president wanted to talk to me.
+While we were waiting, a Temple worker asked me to go with her because the Temple president wanted to speak with me.
 I sat across from him in his office, and then he asked me, “Do you fully understand what it means to get sealed to Ed Law?
 Do you realize this means you will be sealed to him forever?”
 I said yes.
-I was crying hard because I wanted so desperately to tell him that I didn’t mind getting sealed to Ed, it was my mom I didn’t want to get sealed to!
+I was crying hard because I wanted so desperately to tell him that I didn’t mind getting sealed to Ed; it was my mom I didn’t want to get sealed to!
 But I never said anything.
 I just sat there and cried.
 The Temple president asked me why I was crying so hard.
 I wanted to tell him, but I didn’t know how.
-Or if he would even begin to understand what it was like having my mom for a mother.
-I wanted to tell him that it was hard enough to live with her here on earth and I couldn’t imagine having to spend all Eternity with her.
-But I never said anything for fear of what might happen if I did.
-Then he asked me if I was sure I wanted to go through with this.
-I nodded my head yes.
-I just wanted to get it over with.
-I know the Lord is a merciful God and I hoped that he can help me straighten it all out on the other side.
+Or if he could even begin to understand what it was like to have my mom as a mother.
+I wanted to tell him that it was hard enough to live with her here on earth, and I couldn’t imagine having to spend all Eternity with her!

-When the Temple worker came to get me she could see I was crying.
-She put her arms around me and then she brought me to the room where I was to wait with Elisabeth.
-Elisabeth wanted to know why I was crying so hard.
-Elisabeth loves our mom and she has not been as hard on her as she has been on me.
-I knew Elisabeth would not understand if I were to tell her.
+When the Temple worker came to get me, she could see I was crying.
+She put her arms around me, and then she brought me to the room where I was to wait with Beth.
+Beth wanted to know why I was crying so hard.
+Mom has not been as hard on Beth as she has been on me.
+Beth loves our man, and I knew she would not understand if I told her.
 So I told her everything would be okay.

-After Elisabeth and I had waited for an hour and a half we were brought into the sealing room and were sealed to Mom and Ed.
+After waiting an hour and a half, we were ushered into the sealing room, and Beth and I were sealed to Mom and Ed.

-I am grateful that Ed has invited me to come to live with them, but I am even more grateful to be on my own so that I won’t have to be so involved in Mom’s life anymore.
-This way if she gets in a fight with Ed she can’t take it out on me.
+I am grateful that Ed has invited me to live with them, but I am even more grateful to be on my own so I won’t have to be so involved in Mom’s life anymore.
+This way, if she gets in a fight with Ed, she can’t take it out on me.
 Or blame me for it, like she has done in the past when she was married to Bent Matteson.

 Friday, October 1, 1982

-Dave and his family know I am trying to find a job so that I can afford to live on my own.
-This whole week I have been at Dave’s house helping his Mom Lisa with whatever chores she needed to get done and then she paid me.
+Dave and his family knew I was trying to find a job so that I could afford to live on my own.
+This whole week, I have been at Dave’s house, helping his mom, *Lisa, with whatever chores she needed done.
+She paid me an hourly wage for the work I did.

-While I was at his place, Dave was there because he doesn’t have a job.
+While I was at Dave’s place, Dave was there because he doesn’t have a job.
 He is waiting for school to start in January.
 Then he will be leaving for B.Y.U.
-Hawaii and live with his Dad while he goes to school there.
+Hawaii, and will live with his Dad and Step-mom while he goes to school.
 I like working for his mom and helping out.
 I will miss Dave once he leaves.

-I am not working for Lisa today because Dave went to Salt Lake City with a friend to a Missionary reunion and then he is going to watch Conference live.
+I am not working for Lisa today because Dave went to Salt Lake City with a friend to a Missionary reunion, and then he will watch the conference live.
 I noticed that his mom only has me come over whenever Dave is there.
 I guess I should take that as a compliment.
-I like Dave, but only as a really good friend.
+I like Dave, but only as a good friend.

-I got my social security card.
-I looked in the paper to see if I could find a job.
+I got my Social Security card.
+I looked in the paper for a job.
 Since I don’t have any skills, there is not much available to me.
 I just hope I will find something soon!

 Saturday, October 2, 1982

-I went into town and walked from store to store and picked up applications.
+I went into town, walked from store to store, and picked up applications.
 Then I went over to Ed’s place and had Mom help me fill them out.
-It looks like it will be limited what I can get, and how much money I can make.
-I wish I was smarter and had more confidence in myself.
+It looks like what I can get and how much money I can make will be limited.
+I wish I were smarter and had more confidence in myself.

 When we were done filling out papers, Mom invited me to eat dinner with them.
 I’m sure grateful since my fridge is pretty much empty.